 - Refrigerate for at least an hour, or until the crust hardens.

-- Cut into slices; return any leftover tart back to the refrigerator.
+- Return any leftover tart back to the refrigerator.

 How to remove tart from pan